-- 15.1 UOWCHK/CCCU has the right to terminate a student's study for failure to maintain satisfactory academic progress as determined by the CCCU Examination Board or to comply with the policies and procedures of UOWCHK/CCCU. - 15.2 The Examination Board may terminate the study of a student under the following circumstances: - (i) The student's SGPA is below 1.00 for two consecutive enrolled semesters; or - (ii) The student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home division after being put on Academic Probation for two consecutive semesters. - 15.3 Irrespective of AR15.2, the Examination Board may prescribe any other criteria for terminating a student's study. - 15.4 For termination of studies due to academic reasons, a student may apply for readmission to continue his/her studies, with readmission to any programme occurring no earlier than one academic year after the termination.
-Upon readmission after termination of study, the student may be given the opportunity for one additional course repeat in each failed course to recover failure(s) as appropriate.
+- 15.1 The College has the right to terminate a student's study for failure to maintain satisfactory academic progress as determined by the Examination Board or to comply with the policies and procedures of the College. - 15.2 The Examination Board may terminate the study of a student under the following circumstances: - (i) The student's SGPA is below 1.00 for two consecutive enrolled semesters; or - (ii) The student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home Faculty after being put on Academic Probation for two consecutive semesters. - 15.3 Irrespective of AR15.2, the Examination Board may prescribe any other criteria for terminating a student's study. - 15.4 For termination of studies due to academic reasons, a student may apply for readmission to continue his/her studies, with readmission to any programme.
+Upon immediate readmission following termination of study, the student may retake the same course(s) for which they have failed twice in the previously terminated programme, subject again to a maximum of two repeat attempts (as in para.
+12.6 of these regulations) but within the maximum period of study allowed for the completion of all programme requirements (para 8.1 of these regulations).